switch626/CCG-CL/README.md

 Code of ICASSP 2024 paper: "A METHOD FOR X-RAY IMAGE LANDMARKS LOCALIZATION USING CYCLIC COORDINATE-GUIDED STRATEGY".

+## TO-DO LIST
+- [ ] Release CCG model.
+- [ ] Share feature extraction model for all landmarks using GNN.

 ## Installation

 1. Clone this repository.